gitkobie/bumstack/README.md

 - 👋 Hi, I’m @freekobie
-- 👀 I’m interested in android development
+- 👀 I’m a native android developer

 <!---
 freekobie/freekobie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.